ZenulAbidin/Kangaroo/README.md

-# Pollard's kangaroo for SECPK1 with slight mods
+# Pollard's kangaroo for SECPK1, MARK-II

 A Pollard's kangaroo interval ECDLP solver for SECP256K1 (based on VanitySearch engine).\
 **This program is limited to a 125bit interval search.**